Skip Nav Destination

 Published: 20 May 2011

-... mitochondrial DNA mutation (mtDNA mutation) mitochondrion NADH:ubiquinone oxidoreductase (complex I) ND subunit Complex I (NADH:ubiquinone oxidoreductase) is a complicated multisubunit enzyme found in the mitochondrial inner membrane of many eukaryotes and in the cytoplasmic membrane of many aerobic...
+...
+Biochemical Society 2011 mitochondrial disease mitochondrial DNA mutation (mtDNA mutation) mitochondrion NADH:ubiquinone oxidoreductase (complex I) ND subunit Complex I (NADH:ubiquinone oxidoreductase) is a complicated multisubunit enzyme found in the mitochondrial inner membrane of many...

 Articles